Buying at Auction

 - Provide your details - unless you are already known to the auctioneer, give your name and contact details

-- Pay your deposit - buyers not known to the auction will be required to leave a 10% deposit on all lots purchased, minimum of £500 per lot.
-Overseas buyers will be required to register and leave a minimum £2,000 deposit prior to the auction commencing.
+- Pay your deposit - buyers not known to the auction will be required to leave a 10% deposit on all lots purchased, minimum of £2000

 - The Truck and Trailer Auctions attracts a buyer's premium of £295 PLUS VAT on each lot, The Light Commercial Auctions attracts a buyer's premium of £255 PLUS VAT on each lot, unless an alternative buyer’s premium is stated in the catalogue, on the vehicle window sticker or announced by the auctioneer.

 - Pay the balance - all vehicles need to be paid for in full no later than 5:00pm on the next working day following the sale.
-We accept the following methods of payment - Bank transfer (Faster payment, BACS, CHAPS Etc), cheque, bankers draft, debit card, credit card.
-From 1st March we will no longer accept cash payments.
+We accept Bank transfer only (Faster payment, BACS, CHAPS Etc).
+We will no longer accept cash, cheque or any card payments.
 This is to fall in line with our group company policy (The Fleet Auction Group).
 This decision is non negotiable.